This is an Insight article, written by a selected partner as part of GIR's co-published content. Read more on Insight

-Common interest privilege exists in the UK and can be used to preserve privilege in documents disclosed to third parties who have, at the time of the disclosure, a common interest in the subject matter of the privileged document or the litigation for which the document was created.
+Common interest privilege exists in most parts of the UK (opinions are divided as to its existence in Scotland) and can be used to preserve privilege in documents disclosed to third parties who have, at the time of the disclosure, a common interest in the subject matter of the privileged document or the litigation for which the document was created.

 It is advisable when disclosing information under the common interest privilege to ensure that the recipient understands that the document has been disclosed on this basis and to obtain undertakings from the recipient that the privilege will not be waived.
 Typically, in criminal-related investigations, common interest privilege has very limited practical scope, because it is often in doubt whether two parties do, in fact, have a common interest.